Thursday, April 27, 2006

 9. "The Visitor"

-This morning I woke up and finished a drawing I made for a cancer research charity auction I have to mail out on monday.
+This morning I woke up and finished a drawing I made for a cancer research charity auction I have to mail out on Monday.
 I could hear my old Professor Robert Brawley’s voice telling me to not half-ass technical drawings.
 "One thing that you are going to be working with is learning to slow the fuck down.
 Slow down and have the patience to get it right."
-But even when he reminded me that drawing is not suppost to just be pleasuable but was often hard work, boring, and tedius, he also reminded me that art was first and foremost an exploration of your own limits and stubbornness to let go.
+But even when he reminded me that drawing is not supposed to just be pleasurable but was often hard work, boring, and tedious, he also reminded me that art was first and foremost an exploration of your own limits and stubbornness to let go.
 “It's actually a spiritual path.”
 He’d say, “If you have the guts to take it all the way.”

-I sprayed the finished drawing with fixative, put on my suit, opened my umbrella and walked to the “life-long learning center” by city hall where I was scheduled to give a speech about my thoughts to a dozen old Japanese ladies.
-I had a translator.
-My speech was about my favorite Japanese saying “Junintoiro.”
+I sprayed the finished drawing with fixative, put on my suit, opened my umbrella and walked to the Lifelong Learning Center by city hall where I was scheduled to give a speech to a dozen old Japanese ladies.
+I had an interpreter.
+My speech was about my favorite Japanese saying “Ju-nin, to-iro.”
 Ten people, ten colors.
-The entire speech is available upon request.

-The ladies, who could all speak English very well, then took me out to lunch and we talked about some of the issues I brought up in my speech; the power of art to transform the states of our minds, similarities between buddhism and catholicism, the importance of forgiveness, and more.
+The ladies, who could all speak English very well, then took me out to lunch and we talked about some of the issues I brought up in my speech; the power of art to transform our minds, similarities between Buddhism and Catholicism, the importance of forgiveness, and more!

 I check my email.
 First letter is from an art school friend, “Sad News” in the topic box.
 I immediately know what it is.
 I open the mail anyway, slouch over my computer, and cry harder than I ever have.
 My beloved professor died early Friday from cancer.